dhirajsapkal/Adventurebot/README.md

 #### Active Selection
 The YourTensorFlowModel class in tf_model.py has been updated to include active selection logic.
 This logic selects the best response from previous turns based on the chatbot model's score.

-#### Game-Related Responses
-The YourTensorFlowModel class in tf_model.py has also been updated to include game-related responses.
-If the user wants to play a game, the chatbot generates a game-related response using the generate_game_response() method.

 ### NLP Model (nlp_model.py)